corranmac/stable-diffusion-wo-conda/README.md

 # Stable Diffusion
+Only addition to Damascus's code is sys.path.append([Stable diffusion path]) in each of the scripts

 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*

 [**High-Resolution Image Synthesis with Latent Diffusion Models**](https://ommer-lab.com/research/latent-diffusion-models/)<br/>